SAP-samples/automation-pilot-examples/advanced-availability-check/README.md

 ![stacked](./assets/stacked.png)
 * *Single value chart presenting the availability of an application*
 ![pie](./assets/pie.png)
-* *Graphc hart for 2 metrics and 2 applications individually*
+* *Graph chart for 2 metrics and 2 applications individually*
 ![graph-line](./assets/graph-line.png)

 :information_source: How to setup your Dynatrace Dashboards